thiswillbeyourgithub/simple_voice_chat/README.md

 *   💓 **Connection Monitoring:** Uses a heartbeat mechanism to detect disconnected clients and potentially shut down the server.
 *   🖥️ **Cross-Platform GUI:** Runs as a standalone desktop application using `pywebview` (default) or in a standard web browser (`--browser` flag).
 The application explicitly uses the QT backend for `pywebview` as the GTK backend lacks necessary WebRTC support.

+## Known Issues

+*   ⚠️ **Cost Calculation:** The cost calculation for the OpenAI real-time API and Gemini API is currently not functional.

 ## Installation